 - design stage where we move into developing concrete plans for achieving desired organizational goals; and

-- destiny or delivery stage where organization puts these plans into action (2000).
+- destiny or delivery stage where an organization puts these plans into action (2000).

-One most the important strengths of the AI model is that it is non-prescriptive and positive organizational scholarship practitioners can be flexible in how they apply it in practice (Bushe, 2011).
+One of the most important strengths of the AI model is that it is non-prescriptive and positive organizational scholarship practitioners can be flexible in how they apply it in practice (Bushe, 2011).